morrislab/ATS-motif-prediction/README.md

     Sequence accessibility of transcripts can be predicted by RNAplfold in the ViennaRNA package.

-    For example, assuming the length of the binding site is 8 nt:

-    ```
-    RNAplfold -W 80 -L 40 -u 8  < seq_file_name  > /RNAplfold_direct /W80L40u8_whole.txt
-    ```

-    The setting of parameters W, L, u can be changed upon different situation, but please make sure the output file name is also changed to reflect the setting of parameters.

-    For detailed information of running RNAplfold, Please refer to [https://www.tbi.univie.ac.at/RNA/RNAplfold.1.html](https://www.tbi.univie.ac.at/RNA/RNAplfold.1.html).

 ## Input files ##

 * pos_file: A file that contains gene names in the positive set, one gene per line.